twstyled/linaria/README.md

 [![tweet][tweet-badge]][tweet]

+## `twstyled` fork (February 2021)

+- [x] Adds `importMap` option to tell `@linaria/babel-preset` what imports it should look at to determine what it should transform so if you re-export Linaria's exports, you can still use the Babel transform
+- [x] Adds `templateProcessor` option to allow for custom tagged template string processors, and opens API for existing template processor to be used as such a custom processor with an optional CSS text processor included

 ## Features

 - Write CSS in JS, but with **zero runtime**, CSS is extracted to CSS files during build